eladnm/Currency-Converter/README.md

 # Currency-Converter
-Convert currencies using Fixer API using JASON
+Convert currencies using Fixer API using JSON